Nara1469/employee-tracker-SQL-CLI/README.md

 ## Walkthrough Video

 A walkthrough video that demonstrates the functionality of the employee tracker.
-[Walkthrough Video - on Youtube](https://youtu.be/yWx5P_RQEBs)
+- Almost all function's functionality in the video [Walkthrough Video - on Youtube](https://youtu.be/yWx5P_RQEBs)
+- Some missing functions added in the video [Walkthrough Video - on Youtube](https://youtu.be/1nJdGciMJEk)

 If you have any questions about the repo, open an issue or contact me directly at naraamtm@gmail.com.
 Here is a link to this application repo on [Github](https://github.com/Nara1469/employee-tracker-SQL-CLI).